-Membership is by invitation only or through endorsement by one of the existing board members.
-To preserve the quality and value of Leading Lights Boardroom, a membership is only granted to those with C-level and/or VP level positions.
+Participation is by invitation only or through endorsement by one of the other participants.
+To preserve the quality and value of Leading Lights Boardroom, participation is only granted to those with C-level and/or VP level positions.

-Who is attending the Leading Lights Boardroom sessions/who are its members?
+Who is attending the Leading Lights Boardroom sessions

-For privacy reasons we cannot share any member information with non-members.
-The majority of our members is employed at C-level positions.
+For privacy reasons we cannot share any detailed information with non-members of the participants.
+The majority of our participants is employed at C-level positions.
 Participating organisations can be viewed on the respective Leading Lights Boardroom location pages.